-Karangkary Homestay has a single large VIP bungalow with an ensuite bathroom.
-The bungalow bedroom sleeps two on a mattress on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.
+Karangkary Homestay has two large VIP bungalows with ensuite bathrooms.
+The bungalow bedrooms sleep two on a mattress on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.
 Power outlets and a room light switch are provided, as is a small desk with a lockable cupboard that could be used for storing valuables.
-A western style toilet and bucket bathing is provided in the ensuite bathroom at the rear of the bungalow.
+A western style toilet and bucket bathing is provided in the ensuite bathrooms.

 A table and bench seating is provided on the bungalow verandah, which has ocean views framed by the beachside trees that bathe the bungalow in shade.

 Meals and free drinking water and tea and coffee making supplies are provided in a nearby dining room, which looks out over a small river which flows out of a sandy, tidal clearing in the surrounding jungle.